 The volume and velocity of cyber attacks aren't slowing any time soon.
-Companies today need to be ready and able to protect their data in the event of an attack, while also being prepared to handle fallout should a system be compromised.
+Companies today need to be ready and able to protect their data in the event of an attack, while also being prepared to handle fallout should a system compromise occur.

-Cybersecurity standards and frameworks specify how to prepare for and respond to an attack.
-Damage to an affected organization can be greatly mitigated with a strong cybersecurity program.
+Cybersecurity standards and frameworks specify how to prepare for and respond to attacks and vulnerabilities.
+A strong cybersecurity strategy and program greatly help affected organizations mitigate attack damage from data breaches; vulnerabilities; malware attacks, such as ransomware or phishing; insider threats; human error; and other attacks by malicious hackers.
 Prudent investments in cybersecurity software, hardware and perimeter protection systems -- for example, firewalls and intrusion prevention systems -- can turn a potential business-killing attack into an easily handled minor event.

-By contrast, cyber resilience is a recent term.
-Resilience is the ability of an organization to modify and adapt how it does business to quickly recover and resume operations following a disruptive event.
-A cyber-resilient organization can better respond to and recover from future cyber attacks.
+Cyber resilience is a more recent term.
+Resilience is the ability of an organization to modify and adapt how it does business to quickly recover and resume operations following a security breach.
+A cyber-resilient organization can better respond to and recover from future security incidents.
 It can also resume normal business operations more quickly and effectively.

 How to align cybersecurity and cyber resilience

-Cybersecurity is needed to achieve resilience.
+Cybersecurity is a core component to achieving resilience.
 It provides the foundation for a strong cyber-resilience program that incorporates the following:

-Cybersecurity plans ensure organizations are prepared for cyber attacks and can quickly recover and resume critical affected systems and technologies.
+Cybersecurity plans ensure organizations are prepared for cyber incidents and can quickly recover and resume critical affected systems and technologies.

-But this may not be enough if business operations are affected by the attack.
-If mission-critical applications were sabotaged by an attack, for example, it may take time to get replacement systems and their associated data in place.
-These kinds of consequences can be mitigated via disaster recovery (DR) and business continuity (BC) plans.
+But this might not be enough if business operations are affected in the event of a cyber attack.
+If an attack sabotages mission-critical applications, for example, it might take time to get replacement systems and their associated data in place.
+Mitigate these kinds of consequences via DR and BC plans.
 DR plans can help recover disrupted IT assets using a variety of techniques, such as cloud recovery services, data backup facilities, backup copies of critical systems and a supply of spare components.
 BC plans should support cyber-resilience plans by activating procedures to recover business operations.